cheehieu/cheehieu.github.io/_posts/2014-12-27-nifty-origins.md

 And because it's through GitHub, version control is built-in to make development super easy.
 Also, the user interface is spectacular.

 ### Bootstrap
 The [Bootstrap](http://getbootstrap.com/) framework simplified the layout and formatting of HTML elements.
-The grid system is heavily utilizes, as well as the image carousels and collapsible menus.
+The grid system is heavily utilized, along with the image carousels and collapsible menus.
 Bootstrap keeps everything nice and neat, on screens of all sizes.

 ### Jekyll
 [Jekyll](http://jekyllrb.com/) is deeply integrated with GitHub Pages.
 It is a blog-aware static site generator that uses templates for rendering.
 It's a great tool for a static blog and portfolio, where dynamic user interaction is minimal.
 I've created templates for the blog posts and project pages, which greatly simplify content creation.